mbevand/florida-covid19-deaths-by-day/README.md

 * 85% of deaths are reported within 11 days
 * 95% of deaths are reported within 18 days

-The exponential distribution gives the proportion of deaths that are expected to have been reported by *x* days:
+The exponential distribution CDF gives the proportion of deaths that are expected to have been reported by *x* days:

-*1 - e<sup>-0.1837x</sup>*
+*1 - e<sup>-λx</sup>*

 ## Deaths occurred vs deaths reported